zacharyywong/zacharywong2023/README.md

 Here are 3 projects included in my portfolio.

-**YC WebScrape**: Built a multi-threading asynchronous webscraping program to retrieve and organize data on hundreds of Y-Combinator company and founders into an Excel sheet in minutes
+**YC WebScrape**: Built a multi-threading asynchronous webscraping program to retrieve/organize data on hundreds of Y-Combinator company and founders into an Excel sheet in minutes

 **Shazam_ETL_Pipeline_Python**: Given 48-72 hours, built/automated an end-to-end ETL pipeline to increase revenue/optimize resources for recording labels by surfacing important songs/artists